 Employer brand is a combination of culture, compensation, benefits, work environment, and career that makes your company uniquely your company.
-For example, Wayne Tech, my employer, has an employer brand of a small shop, data-driven talent acquisition company that strives to shape thought leaders of the industry.
+For example, my employer has an employer brand of a small shop, data-driven talent acquisition company that strives to shape thought leaders of the industry.
 We are data nerds and proud of it.

 I literally squealed the other day when I created formulas to aggregate our data in Google Sheets, it was the highlight of my day.
 We have the added bonus of receiving an honorary superhero name.
-Sourcers by day, Batman, Wonder Woman, and Nightwing by night.
+Sourcers by day, Wonder Woman and Nightwing by night.
 Our schedules are pretty packed.

 What we do